Complex-Valued Autoencoders: Introduction

 \section{Introduction}

 Autoencoder circuits, which try to minimize a distortion measure between inputs and outputs, play a fundamental role in machine learning.
-They were introduced in the 1980s by the Parallel Distributed Processing (PDP) group \cite{rumelhart1986learning} as a way to address the problem of unsupervised learning, in contrast to supervised learning in backpropagation networks.
-More recently, autoencoders have been used extensively in the ``deep architecture'' approach \cite{hinton2006fast,hinton2006reducing,bengio-lecun-07,Erhan+al-2010}, where autoencoders in the form of Restricted Boltzman Machines (RBMS) are stacked and trained bottom up in unsupervised fashion to extract hidden features and efficient representations that can then be used to address supervised classification or regression tasks.
+They were introduced in the 1980s by the Parallel Distributed Processing (PDP) group \cite{rumelhart1986learning} as a way to address the problem of unsupervised learning, in contrast to supervised learning in backpropagation networks, by using the inputs as learning targets.
+More recently, autoencoders have been used extensively in the ``deep architecture'' approach \cite{hinton2006fast,hinton2006reducing,bengio-lecun-07,Erhan+al-2010}, where autoencoders in the form of Restricted Boltzmann Machines (RBMS) are stacked and trained bottom up in unsupervised fashion to extract hidden features and efficient representations that can then be used to address supervised classification or regression tasks.
 In spite of the interest they have generated, and with a few exceptions \cite{bengio2010}, little theoretical understanding of autoencoders and deep architectures has been obtained to date.
-The main purpose of this article is to provide a complete theory for a particular class of autoencoders, namely linear autoencoders over the complex field.
+One possible strategy for addressing these issues is to partition the autoencoder universe into different classes, for instance linear versus non-linear autoencoders, and identify classes that can be analyzed mathematically, with the hope that the precise understanding of several specific classes may lead to a clearer general picture.
+Within this background and strategy, the main purpose of this article is to provide a complete theory for a particular class of autoencoders, namely linear autoencoders over the complex field.